facebookresearch/Mephisto/docs/quickstart.md

 and navigate to the URL that includes parameters (ex. `localhost:3000/?worker_id=x&assignment_id=20`).

-For tasks that requires two workers, such as a turn-based dialogue task, you will need to have two browser open at once connected with different `worker_id` and `assignment_id` url parameters.
+For tasks that requires two workers, such as a turn-based dialogue task, you will need to have two browser windows open at once, connected with different `worker_id` and `assignment_id` URL parameters.

 > **TIP:**